RonanC/maze-escape/README.md

 The depth limit of the Depth limited DFS is also scaled to the size of the map.
 As is everything where possible.

-## Search Algorithms
-The enemies use the six different uninformed search algorithms (there are always at least 6 enemies).
-The helpers (rats) use the informed heuristic searches to show you (half the map length) the way there.

-Bombs do the same, a random heuristic algorithm is chosen and shows you half the map length towards the goal, the difference is you can place it where you want and it will cause a firely blast that will kill enemies for N seconds.

-We have all the positions for the search algorithms to the goal but we only show have the maze length amount of spaces.

-I have used every algorithm.
-I have implemented them in various ways.

 ## Animations
 I created various different frames for the player and enemy.